GaProgMan/dotnetCoreProjects/consoleApplication/README.md

     This is the only command required to be issued once the NuGet packages have been restored and the application has been built.

+## medico Reference

+As of 24/09/2016 this project is intrinsically linked to [`medico`](http://wiki.gaprogman.com/index.php?title=Medico).
+This is because the [medico Medication Class Json Format](http://wiki.gaprogman.com/index.php?title=Medico_-_Medicine_Class_Format) was used to implement and test JSON parsing.

+### Warning to potential devs

+In the `MyFileReader` class (as of 24/09/2016) there is this wonderful line of code:

+    Path.Combine(binLocation, @"../../../../JsonFiles/");

+There is a code comment block explaining this particularly egregious line.
+It is recommended that devs take a look at the comment block and become familiar with the layout of the project files.

 ## Licence

 This licence for this project is a GNU GPL v3 licence, please see the `LICENCE` file for more details